Musical acoustics: Scales

 There are other scales available through just intonation, for example the minor scale.
 Scales that do not adhere to just intonation, and instead have their intervals adjusted to meet other needs are called temperaments, of which equal temperament is the most used.
 Temperaments, though they obscure the acoustical purity of just intervals, often have desirable properties, such as a closed circle of fifths.

+For many instruments, the musician only determines the timing and intensity of the note's attack, which then decays independently of their will.
+The attack is also a much more significant element for the listener than the end of the sound.